 - Competence Zone: Characters are kids aged between ten to fifteen years old.
 If they age to 16, they are to be turned into Non-Player Characters.
 The expansion Things From The Flood provides rules for playing characters in their late teens.

-- Darker and Edgier: What the expansion/second rulebook Things From The Flood promises, with the option of using now-older characters and the risk of them being Killed Off for Real and an overall "things within The Loop are going From Bad to Worse" feeling.
+- Darker and Edgier: While things in Tales are weird, and sometimes scary, they're meant to be portrayed with a sense of wonder and adventure.
+However the expansion/second rulebook Things From The Flood makes things more scary and cynical as the characters age up, with the option of using now-older characters and the risk of them being Killed Off for Real and an overall "things within The Loop are going From Bad to Worse" feeling.

 - Fearless Fool: The Equivalent Exchange for younger heroes is having less stats and skills but having more Luck Points to carry them through an adventure.

-- Growing Up Sucks: One of the possible interpretations of the aging mechanics (trading off Luck Points for additional Skill Points, plus characters older than 15 cannot be played), plus the Sequel Difficulty Spike of the Things From The Flood RPG (which can be used as an expansion of Tales From The Loop), which allows players to take their characters past that cut-off point of 15 at the trade-off of maybe getting them killed.
+- Growing Up Sucks: One of the possible interpretations of the aging mechanics (trading off Luck Points for additional Skill Points, plus characters older than 15 cannot be played), plus the increased difficulty of the Things From The Flood RPG (which can be used as an expansion of Tales From The Loop), which allows players to take their characters past that cut-off point of 15 at the trade-off of maybe getting them killed.

 - Improbable Infant Survival: Not infants, but the child protagonists are literally unkillable.
 They can be hurt, scared, and get too messed up to keep going until someone helps them, but permanent harm just isn't part of the equation.
 Averted by the time the protagonists come of age in Things from the Flood.